jufis/docker-rest-server/README.md

 #Sample docker rest server
 This is a sample server app inheriting from spring boot to create a REST service in order to be used from the docker-rest-client repository.

-It uses the rhuss excelenet [docker-maven-plugin](https://github.com/rhuss/docker-maven-plugin "rhuss docker-maven-plugin") to build/start/stop/push/check logs a docker image.
+It uses the rhuss excellent [docker-maven-plugin](https://github.com/rhuss/docker-maven-plugin "rhuss docker-maven-plugin") to build/start/stop/push/check logs of a docker image.

 It assumes you run a local private docker-registry running on port 443 over SSL wihout basic auth.

-When packaging using maven the docker container extracted is TAGed as follows:
+When packaging using maven *ci or prod* profiles the docker container extracted is TAGed as follows:

 > ${project.artifactId}-${project.version}-${git.buildnumber}